Check out our Budget 101 series to learn more about how our municipal budget comes together.

 The 2025 Budget process will look different.
 We are working to make our budget process clear and understandable for both Council and the public.
 Some key highlights include:

 Budget 2025 will have a greater focus on community education and engagement to better inform what our citizen’s value most in our services.
 Through May and June, we launched an education and engagement campaign to help citizens understand what goes into a municipal budget and give you the opportunity to tell us what your priorities are.
 An online survey and budget tool were available, and we also held several pop-up style opportunities for in-person input.
-We are now analyzing this information for consideration as we prepare the budget submission.
-Further input opportunities may be available in the Fall of 2024.
+This information was compiled into a Public Participation: Spring What we Heard Report (pdf) report.

 As part of the long-term financial and business systems plan, we prepared a Budget Charter to guide the standards by which the 2025 budget will be developed.
 The Charter outlines how administration and Council will work together to arrive at a budget and outlines the following: